department-of-veterans-affairs/vets-website/content/pages/education/apply-for-education-benefits.md

 <br>

-### What are the steps to apply with form 22-1990?
+### What are the steps to apply with Form 22-1990?

 <div class="small-12 columns" markdown="0">
 <ol class="process" markdown="0">